wallarm/product-documentation/docs/2.18/admin-en/configure-ip-blocking-iptables-en.md

         sudo yum install wallarm-extra-scripts
         ```

     The `block_with_iptables.rb` script will be installed automatically.
-On each start, the script creates or updates the `wallarm_denylist` chain in the table `filter`.
+On each start, the script creates or updates the `wallarm_blacklist` chain in the table `filter`.
 Each blocked IP address gets the rule `REJECT`.

 3. Create and configure the `iptables` to specify what traffic must be blocked.
 For example, to block all traffic on port 80 and port 443, run:

     ```
     iptables -N wallarm_check
-    iptables -N wallarm_denylist
+    iptables -N wallarm_blacklist
-    iptables -A INPUT -p tcp --dport 80 -j wallarm_check iptables -A INPUT -p tcp --dport 443 -j wallarm_check iptables -A wallarm_check -j wallarm_denylist
+    iptables -A INPUT -p tcp --dport 80 -j wallarm_check iptables -A INPUT -p tcp --dport 443 -j wallarm_check iptables -A wallarm_check -j wallarm_blacklist
     ```

 4. Set up regular execution of the script by using the `cron` utility: